Danternas/SCrollHelper-WoW/SCRollHelper/README.txt

 ## Title: Shadow Crescent Roll Helper
 ## Notes: A simple addon to aid in rolling.
 Designed primarily for roleplaying events.
 ## Author: Danternas (Thomas Johansson) (C) All Rights Reserved.
-## Version: 0.4 Alpha
+## Version: 0.5 Alpha
 ## DefaultState: enabled
 ## SavedVariablesPerCharacter: SCrollHelperDB
-## Contact: dev.danternas@gmail.com
+# Contact: dev.danternas@gmail.com

 ## How to use:
-Use /scroll or /scrollhelper to toggle the meny.
+Use /scroll or /scrollhelper to toggle the menu.

 Use the checkboxes to choose what rows to save for next login.